Round Island (Dorset)

 Round Island is an island in Poole Harbour in the English county of Dorset.
 It lies just off the shore of the Arne Peninsula in the south-west of the harbour, and is separated from the nearby uninhabited Long Island by a narrow channel only a few feet wide.

 The island is 15 acres in size, being a private property with a mix of grassy paddocks and woodland.

 Round Island lies within the civil parish of Corfe Castle.
-The parish forms part of the Purbeck local government district.
+The parish was formerly part of the Purbeck local government district,but now forms part of Dorset Council.